Skip to main content

 Insert a placeholder chip

-To insert a space property as a standard placeholder:
+To insert a Space Property as a placeholder:

 1. Click into a supported text field